zg2pro/spring-rest-basis-example/README.md

 # spring-rest-basis-example
 example of code using my own library

-1- Clean and Build the project
+1- Clean and Build the project<br/>
-2- java -jar target/spring-rest-basis-example-0.x.x.jar
+2- java -jar target/spring-rest-basis-example-0.x.x.jar<br/>
 3- open your web browser and go to http://localhost:8080